 Along this full day hike, walkers will spot interesting geological formations and wildlife including seals and dolphins in the waters below.
 On a clear day you can see as far as the North Wales mountains.
 I was taken aback by the diversity of colour in the sea, something I had not expected in U.K coastal waters.

-Return the way you came or take a series of easy to follow woodland paths and open country trails to return to Poppit Sands.
-(We did this and unusually for our family managed not to get lost).
+Return the way you came or if you have an OS map for this area, take a series of woodland paths and cross country trails to return to Poppit Sands.
+We did this but I don’t think we would have achieved it without a good map.

 Alternatively catch the handy Poppit Rocket bus back to Poppit Sands.